What is Ecotourism? What are the guiding principles and purpose of ecotourism? Read here to know more

 - To provide funds for ecological conservation.

-- Aid and prosper neighbourhood communities and raise their standard of existence.
+- Aid and prosper neighborhood communities and raise their standard of existence.

 - To foster respect for different cultures and human rights.